dannyqiu/chitter-chatter/README.md

 `make` to build both the client and the server

-`make client` to build the client
+`make client` to build the client and `/build/client` to run the client

-`make server` to build the server
+`make server` to build the server and `/build/server` to run the server

 ### BUGS